jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-76.md

 Therefore, it does not prevent those small spheres from approaching H, and by their approach, the space that was previously there increases the body of the Sun, and is filled with the matter of the first element flowing there from the centers KL and similar points.

-### 79. How Easily the Motion of One Small Body Can Move Others, Even if They Are Very Far Away
+#### 79. How Easily the Motion of One Small Body Can Move Others, Even if They Are Very Far Away

 This is even more evident since all motion tends in a straight line, the highly agitated matter existing in H tends more to exit from there than to remain.
 The narrower the space it occupies, the more it is compelled to deflect its motions.

 Therefore, it should not be surprising that often the motion of a very tiny body can simultaneously move other bodies spread over very large spaces: nor, consequently, should it be surprising that not only the action of the Sun but also of the most remote stars reaches the Earth in a very short moment of time.
-AT VIII-1, 134

-### 80. How the Light of the Sun Tends Towards the Poles
+#### 80. How the Light of the Sun Tends Towards the Poles

 If space N is filled only with the fire-aether, then all the small air-aether spheres contained within the cone `gNe`, must be driven by the fire-aether in the Sun, moving with great force from d towards f, and at the same time towards the entire hemisphere efg, although they may have no inherent tendency for that motion.